 What’s your communication style?
 Some people are forward, others subtle, some relish confrontation, while others work toward consensus.
 These approaches are not mutually exclusive — a skilled communicator adjusts their tact based on the circumstances and personalities involved.
 However we talk our talk, there are subtle dynamics at play.
-Spring Arbor University’s online Master of Arts in Strategic Communication and Leadership program is where communications experts explore those dynamics and refine their skills.
+Spring Arbor University’s Online Executive Communication is where communications experts explore those dynamics and refine their skills.

 In today’s article, we’ll explore eight of the most basic concepts in communication theory.
-These are the stepping stones upon which communications master’s degree students build their insights.1.
-Senders & Receivers
+These are the stepping stones upon which MBA Masters in Executive Communications students build their insights.

 What is being said, signed, gestured or read?
 Whether verbal or non-verbal, this is what the sender is attempting to communicate to the receiver.
-In the previous example of an officer giving orders to a private, the order is the message.3.
-The Code
+In the previous example of an officer giving orders to a private, the order is the message.

 While the term “code” may put you in mind of sailors in a World War II submarine trying to crack enemy communiques, in communications theory a code is simply the system used to formulate the message.
 Oral language is a code, and so is the written word.
-For a code to be effective, it must be mutually intelligible to speaker and receiver.4.
-The Channel
+For a code to be effective, it must be mutually intelligible to speaker and receiver.

 If the channel is the means of transmission, the medium is the means of communication.
 The difference between them is easier to understand by looking at examples.
 A television show is a medium, while television itself is a channel.
 A poem is a medium, whereas the book which holds it is a channel.

-Each medium exerts a powerful influence on the message which it communicates; we would likely be struck by lightning if we didn’t allude to theorist Marshall McLuhan’s revolutionary maxim “The medium is the message.”
-What McLuhan meant, in its simplest formulation, is that each medium has powerful tropes, strengths and limitations which profoundly shape the way a message is created and received.6.
-The Noise
+Each medium exerts a powerful influence on the message which it communicates; we would likely be struck by lightning if we didn’t allude to theorist Marshall McLuhan’s revolutionary maxim, “The medium is the message.”
+What McLuhan meant, in its simplest formulation, is that each medium has powerful tropes, strengths and limitations which profoundly shape the way a message is created and received.

 “Noise” in communication is both literal and figurative.
 Sometimes noise is physical interference in a signal, as when a storm disrupts a satellite uplink.
 Sometimes noise is mental: For example, a prejudice or bias against the sender may impair the receiver’s ability to accept their message.
 Finally, there is semantic noise.
 This can be thought of as an issue in the code.
 If a lecturer bombards their first-year students with jargon, their message will be lost because the receivers lack the specialized knowledge to comprehend it.

 Noise is at the heart of many of the problems our online Communications Master’s degree students seek to resolve.
-Check out our post on conflict resolution for more on this point!7.
-The Environment
+Check out our post on conflict resolution for more on this point!

 This is the context in which communication takes place.
 It influences how messages are sent and received.
 Think of how cultural context affects what can and can’t be spoken publicly.
 Imagine trying to have an intimate conversation with a total stranger while a train rolls by.
-Context matters!8.
-Feedback
+Context matters!

 It is important to avoid becoming so involved in the act of explaining something that feedback from the receiver is overlooked.
 Feedback helps us to calibrate how our message is being taken, and to make adjustments based on whether this feedback is positive or negative.
 Most humans have a certain innate capacity for this, but this capacity must be developed via socialization (or in the case of students, through study) to reach full fruition.

 Taken together, these eight concepts help us to understand how communication works and what may have gone wrong when it doesn’t.
-If you’re curious about learning more about this field, we invite you to reach out for information on our online Communications Master’s program.
+If you’re curious about learning more about this field, we invite you to reach out for information on our Online Executive Communication.